 Music at the Monastery

-Together with the Franciscan Monastery of the Holy Land, the DC AGO is proud to support a series of community outreach musical events.
-Chapter members present these events on the second Sunday of every month at 4 p.m.
-The 2020-21 season will be livestreamed only.
-Log onto myfranciscan.org to view.
+Together with the Franciscan Monastery of the Holy Land, the AGO is proud to support a series of community outreach musical events on (usually) the second Sunday of each month from September to May at 4 p.m.
+The monastery is at 1400 Quincy St. NE.

 Located on 42 acres, the monastery is an architectural gem hidden in the northeast corner of Washington, D.C.